Paco Arango poses in the new Aladina ICU with little Iván while they film the video to present our big project.

 The new Aladina ICU is already working at full capacity!

-The new ICU has the latest technology and comfortable installations for the families, along with lots of natural light with big windows overlooking the Retiro park.
+The new ICU has the latest technology and comfortable installations for the families, along with lots of natural light with big windows overlooking Retiro park.

-Why was it so important to reform this ICU?
+Why was it so important to renovate this ICU?

 - Every year it helps more than 800 children from all around Spain.

-- It’s the ICU for Madrid’s community of 18 public hospitals.
+- It’s the main ICU for Madrid’s community of 18 public hospitals.

 - The children’s average stay is around 4 days.
 But for children with cancer, they may have to spend up to a month here.

 - It’s the ICU that treats the most children with cancer in all of Spain.

 - It didn’t have any natural light.
 The kids couldn’t tell the difference between night and day and lost all sense of time.

 - It’s the ICU that treats the most serious cases.